camilledlmt/midjourney-bias-exploration/README.md

 <br> <br>

 <p align="justify">
-One of the very first criteria that we wanted to include onto our analysis grid was the “presence of graffitis”, seeing how recurrent they were for the banlieues, in practically every generated picture for this location, as shown by Figure XXX.
+One of the very first criteria that we wanted to include onto our analysis grid was the “presence of graffitis”, seeing how recurrent they were for the banlieues, in practically every generated picture for this location, as shown by the above left figure.
 A surprise for us in this category was the underrepresentation, globally, of black people/people of colour.
 Even if they are most represented in the banlieues, that number is not very high compared to the total number of outputs, and additionally, they are not represented in the countryside at all, and only by a very small number in the cities.
 </p>

 <br> <br>